The Psychological Profile of an Abuser

 Frustration

-Many times abusers unload their anger and rage in the home because of frustration they feel from work.
+Many times abusers unload their anger and rage in the home because of the frustration they feel from work.
 They are very irritable and generally lack impulse control.
 This kind of violence, known as expressive violence, usually gets stronger as more violent incidents happen.

 No self-control or empathy